kyle512/GVSU-CIS350-Bobcats/meetings/GVSU-CIS350-Bobcats-2023-09-24.md

     Had everyone install visual studio code and set it up for working on the project.

-* setting up github and getting everyone connected to remote
+* Setting up github and getting everyone connected to remote

     Made sure everyone could use git properly from the terminal and had it setup correctly for the project.

 * Setting up python and installing pygame

     Made sure everyone had python installed and could use python inside visual studio code.
-Trouble shooted problems with installing pygame which included adding python to the path in enviromental variables.
+Troubleshot problems with installing pygame which included adding python to the path in enviromental variables.

 Goals for next week